gromnitsky/antislacker/README.md

 Chrome 33+ extension.

-Antiprocrastinator.
+An antiprocrastinator.
 Blocks domains after a time limit until the next day.

 ## How It Works

 User has a list of (sub)domains (not URIs).
-Antislacker checks if tab's url matches one of from user list & injects a chunk of JS code with a counter into that tab.
+Antislacker checks if tab's url matches one from the user list & injects a chunk of JS code with a counter into that tab.
 If the counter reaches user's preferred limit, then matched domain is blocked until the beginning of the next day.